QuickBooks Capital Review: Is Your Small Business Eligible For QuickBooks Capital Loans?

 While there don’t seem to be any discounts offered to repeat borrowers, QuickBooks Capital says that most businesses that successfully pay off their first loan will be eligible to apply for a second loan.

-After 30 days, interest will begin to accrue, although QuickBooks isn’t specific about its rates.
+If your invoice is approved, you’ll receive payment within one to two business days.
 You have the option to set up automatic payments or make manual payments toward your line of credit.
 There are no prepayment penalties or late fees, and you don’t make payments if you don’t use your line of credit.

 QuickBooks Capital Application Process

 You can apply for QuickBooks Capital through the Capital tab in your QuickBooks Online or Desktop dashboard.
 QuickBooks Capital uses information from QuickBooks to autofill the majority of the application.
 All you have to do is verify that the information is correct and fill in any missing data.
 Most often, you won’t need to provide any additional documentation.
-You will typically hear back from QuickBooks Capital in two to three days.

 QuickBooks Capital will only do a soft credit check, which won’t affect your credit score.
 However, there may be a small impact on your business credit history when you apply for a loan.
 If approved, you can choose from a range of borrowing amounts.
 After that, it will usually take one to two days for funds to be deposited into your bank account.